career-match/career-match.github.io/index.md

 ### Milestone 3: Final development

-Milestone 3 is currently in progress.
+The main goal of Milestone 3 is to add the remaining functionality to obtain a usable app, and finish implementing tests and updating documentation.

 Milestone 3 is managed using [GitHub Project Board M3](https://github.com/career-match/career-match/projects/3)